chef/chef-web-docs/content/debug.md

 ## Basic

-Some simple ways to quickly identify common issues that can trigger recipe and/or Chef Infra Client run failures include:
+Some simple ways to identify common issues that can trigger recipe and/or Chef Infra Client run failures include:

 * Using an empty run-list
 * Using verbose logging with knife